toggledbits/Reactor-docs/README.md

 To test: `mkdocs serve [-a IP:PORT]` (default server on localhost:8000)

+Note that you can specify `-a '*:8080'` (with quotes as shown), for example, to listen on port 8080 for _all_ configured interfaces.

 ## Published Documentation

 The published documentation for the current released version of Reactor is always available at the convenience URL: [https://www.toggledbits.com/static/reactor/docs/](https://www.toggledbits.com/static/reactor/docs/).
 Documentation for a specific Reactor version (3.5 and above only) can be found at `https://www.toggledbits.com/static/reactor/docs/VERSION/`, where *VERSION* is the Reactor version number (e.g. 3.5).